 Original Fine Art

-Hand made and polished to a glossy shine out of fiberglass resin and ink, these originals have a unique build up of layers and textures created with techniques Welzie has developed over 15 years of working in the medium.
 Each piece has a story, inspired by Welzie's quest for surf and fun in the sun.
 The true source for an happy inspiring piece of artwork?
 An inspired and happy artist.
-Welzie spends his days working in his studio at the Banzai Pipeline on Oahu's North Shore.
+Welzie spends his days working in his studio on Oahu's North Shore.
+Hand made original artworks are made out of fiberglass resin and ink, just like a surfboard.
+Originals have a unique build up of layers and textures created with techniques Welzie has developed over 20 years of working in the medium.

 Create a unique piece custom for your home

-Let us take your story and turn it into a unique and custom piece of Welzie art made just for you.
+Let us take your story and turn it into a unique piece of art just for you.
 Welzie loves combining your ideas and his style to create a one of a kind, and personal piece for your home.

 How the Art is Made: The Process